velluto/linkemperor-api-php/README.md

 ## Usage

-Include the pho files and use it as follow:
+Include the php files in the lib folder and use it as follow:

     include('customers.php');
     include('vendors.php');